four-codes-org/kubernetes-architecture-flow/ambassador/Readme.md

 EOF
 ```

-_Enable the automatically  http to https redirection_
+_Enable the http and  https redirection with secure mode_

 ```yml
 kubectl apply -f - <<EOF